 The folks who wonder where support for soccer will come from expect that my love of soccer alone should cause me to want to attend these matches.

 They miss that there’s something deeper in the support, a connection beyond just the sport itself.

-For example, what if those 19 teams were replaced with about 7 clubs with a few on the 6th tier of the country’s pyramid and a couple on the 5th tier?
+For example, what if those 19 school teams were replaced with 7 clubs with a few on the 6th tier of the country’s pyramid and a couple on the 5th tier?
 What if my kids started playing soccer with those clubs as age 5 or 6?
 What if I volunteered and helped out at the club?
 What if I played Sunday adult pickup or league at the club, maybe sometimes against some of the first teamers?

 What if, over time, I knew kids that moved up through the club to our first team, then onto higher first teams and eventually to top level?
 I’m be more interested in watching.

 Then I would have more connections.
 I would be part of the club, not just a spectator.
 In Europe, that’s called being a ‘supporter’.
 In the U.S., we confuse the term ‘supporter’ with season ticket holder.
 We want people just to show up for the superficial entertainment aspect without understanding the connections that go with it.

 We have a lot of the elements.
 I play Sunday soccer at one place.
 I coached kids at another.
 They then played at school, which was a whole other thing.
 An open system can connect all these things into one.

 Opponents to pro/rel demand there be more support for soccer before moving to the very model that causes there be support and don’t realize it.